storj/docs/Test-network.md

 * Keys: `GATEWAY_0_ACCESS_KEY`, `GATEWAY_0_SECRET_KEY`
 * Directory: `STORAGENODE_0_DIR`, `SATELLITE_0_DIR`, `GATEWAY_0_DIR`

-_There's also `storj-sdk test` which runs the `testplanet`, intended for fast unit-test like things.
-It won't start separate binaries._
+For a real-world example you can take a look in [https://github.com/storj/storj/blob/master/scripts/test-sim.sh](test-sim.sh) and [https://github.com/storj/storj/blob/master/scripts/test-sim-aws.sh](test-sim-aws.sh).

 ### Wiping the Testnet

-`storj-sdk network destroy` can be used to wipe the network easily. e.g. it can be convenient to run the command in a single line, like so:
+`storj-sim network destroy` can be used to wipe the network easily.

+While developing it's often nice to be able to delete the network and set it up from scratch.

+For convenience, you may run the command in a single line, like so:

-`storj-sdk network destroy && storj-sdk network setup && storj-sdk network test bash my-test-script.sh`
+`storj-sim network destroy && storj-sim network setup && storj-sim network test bash my-test-script.sh`

 ***